|Jan 04, 2013, 01:10 PM|

 There are also quad copters, aerial photography and first person view as other forms of flying.
 They may require special software of they may require extra channels.
 Before you buy a radio, talk to people who do this kind of flying.
 It would be very disappointing to buy a radio only to find it can’t fly the aircraft you just purchased.

 How Many Channels?

-While there are some interesting four and five channel computer radios, I am going to recommend you get a computer radios with six or more channels.
+While there are some interesting four and five channel computer radios, I am going to recommend you get a computer radio with six or more channels.
 I don't see any real benefit for having less than six channels, as the cost difference is small and the benefits of 6 or more channels is high.
-Even if you are flying a rudder elevator glider or electric airplane today, next year you may be adding ailerons and flaps and landing gear.
+Even if you are flying a rudder elevator glider or 3 channel electric airplane today, next year you may be adding ailerons and flaps and landing gear.
 So get a radio that can handle at least that, and that would be 6 channels.

 Why would you ever need more?
 Here is a typical channel breakdown, regardless of whether you are flying electric, glow, gas or gliders, giant scale or highly detailed scale models.
 Jets, advanced Helis, first person view may have other needs, but it still comes down to channels.